 Her classic form fitting dress, sans adornment, was absolutely perfect to show off her beautiful self.
 Her unstructured wild bouquet of white hydrangeas, white and lavender garden roses with hundreds of petals, and willow, was a wonderful contrast to her dress.
 The tall groom in a dark suit, with horned rimmed glasses and Italian shoes was equally handsome.
 Well maintained orchards always add charm to a reception.

 The chandelier in the gazebo which was adorned with wild willow and roses from The Villa gardens, overlooked the amazing taco bar where guests could serve themselves throughout the night.
-Fresh condiments from limes to tomatoes on the vine, as well as meats, and dressings were artfully arranged on painted wooden crates for height and on the tables.
-Grapes were displayed in small bunches on a trellis for easy choosing.
+Fresh condiments from limes to tomatoes on the vine, as well as meats, and dressings were artfully arranged on painted wooden crates for height on the tables.
+And all items were displayed on white or silver, to reflect the brides colors.
+Grapes were hung in small bunches on a trellis for easy choosing.

 Her candy bar take away (jordan almonds, kisses, M&M’s, short candy stix, puffy marshmallow twists, sixlets, & gumballs) mirrored her colors of lavender and silver and was presented in glass apothecaries supplied by The Villa.